fraterrisus/walkthroughs/aethus/mining.md

 - **Glowtus Plant**: Glowtus Seed, Glowtus Fruit, Biomass

 ### Lower Caves
 Across the landbridge or down the long ramp from Beta, including the area up the hill behind Delta.
 Also known as the "outer crater" area.
-Your first "high oxygen drain" area.
 - Everything in the Inner Caves
 - **Gold Node**: Sandstone, Gold Ore, Sky Sapphire, Pangimony, Dust Ruby
 - **Sugarplant**: Sugarplant